abcdw/ironhide/README.md

 ### Rule

-Rule is a map, which can contain few different key types:
+Rule specifies relation between `bullet`s.
+It is a map, which can contain few different key types:

-* `charge`, which points to path
+* `charge`, which associated with path to `bullet`
-* `:ih/direction`, which points to pair of source and sink `charge`s
+* `:ih/direction`, which associated with a pair of source and sink `charge`s
-* `:ih/defaults`, which point to map of `charge` keys and path-to-default-value values
+* `:ih/defaults`, which associated with map of `charge` keys and path-to-default-value values

 ```clj
 {:form [:firstname]